colinrubbert/colinrubbert.github.io/_posts/2017-03-28-installing-ruby-on-rails-in-windows-10-with-bash-and-postgresql.md

 permalink: installing-ruby-on-rails-in-windows-10-with-bash-and-postgresql
 ---

-# Installing Rails: The Steps
+## Installing Rails: The Steps

 This will focus on installing Ruby, Rails, and getting PostgreSQL to play nicely with Rails and Bash on Windows 10.
 We will be leveraging the Linux subsystem on Windows 10.
 This article will not go over installing the Linux Subsystem and getting Bash up and running, there's already great articles on that very subject.
 Here is Microsoft's guide on installing the [Linux Subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).

 Let's continue on to installing Ruby, Rails, and getting PostgreSQL up and running so that we can use Windows 10 as a development environment for Rails web development.

-## Installing the prerequisites
+## Installing the pre-requisites

-First we need to make sure that are current install of Bash on Windows is update to date. **Pro Tip:** If you ever run into an issue or you just need to figure out what command or procedure you need to do for specific tasks in regards to Bash on Windows you can simply Google the question and reference Ubuntu.
+First we need to make sure that are current install of Bash on Windows is update to date.

+**Pro Tip:** If you ever run into an issue or you just need to figure out what command or procedure you need to do for specific tasks in regards to Bash on Windows you can simply Google the question and reference Ubuntu.
 Bash on Windows is built on top of and in partnership with Ubuntu which makes troubleshooting (Linux specific issues & procedures) quite easy.

 Lets update and install some prerequisites.